On the spectrum and linear programming bound for hypergraphs: Table on , and

 $\Gamma_2(HoSi)$: Second subconstituent of the Hoffman--Singleton graph

 $c \not\in \mathbb{Z}$: $c\not\in \mathbb{Z}$ for LP bound (Theorem~\ref{thm:largest_graph})

 $noSRG$: Strongly regular graph that attains LP bound (Theorem~\ref{thm:largest_graph}) does not exist

-\textbf{Acknowledgments.} Cioab\u{a} has been supported by NSF grants DMS-1600768, CIF-1815922 and a JSPS Invitational Fellowship for Research in Japan S19016.
+\textbf{Acknowledgments.} We are grateful to the two anonymous referees for their comments and suggestions that have greatly improved the first version of our paper.
+Cioab\u{a} has been supported by NSF grants DMS-1600768, CIF-1815922 and a JSPS Invitational Fellowship for Research in Japan S19016.
 With the support of the grant S19016, Cioab\u{a} stayed at Aichi University of Education during the period from November 22, 2019 to January 20, 2020.
-Koolen is partially supported by the National Natural Science Foundation of China (Nos.\ 11471009 and 11671376) and by Anhui Initiative in Quantum Information Technologies (Grant No.\ AHY150200).
-Mimura is partially supported by JSPS Grants-in-Aid for Scientific Research Nos.\ 17H04822.
-Nozaki is partially supported by JSPS Grants-in-Aid for Scientific Research Nos.\ 18K03396 and 19K03445.
-Okuda is partially supported by JSPS Grants-in-Aid for Scientific Research Nos.\ 16K17594 and 16K05132.
+Koolen is partially supported by the National Natural Science Foundation of China (No.\ 12071454), Anhui Initiative in Quantum Information Technologies (No.\ AHY150000) and the National Key R and D Program of China (No.\ 2020YFA0713100).
+Mimura is partially supported by JSPS Grants-in-Aid for Scientific Research Nos.\ 17H04822 and 21K03241.
+Nozaki is partially supported by JSPS Grants-in-Aid for Scientific Research Nos.\ 16K17569, 18K03396, 19K03445, and 20K03527.
+Okuda is partially supported by JSPS Grants-in-Aid for Scientific Research Nos.\ 16K17594, 16K05132, 20K14310, and 20K03589.

 {\it Sebastian M. Cioab\u{a}} \\ Department of Mathematical Sciences, University of Delaware, Newark DE 19716-2553, USA. \\ E-mail address: {\tt cioaba@udel.edu}

 \quad \\

 {\it Jack H. Koolen} \\ School of Mathematical Sciences, University of Science and Technology of China, 96 Jinzhai Road, Hefei, 230026, Anhui, PR China/ CAS Wu Wen-Tsun Key Laboratory of Mathematics, University of Science and Technology of China, 96 Jinzhai Road, Hefei, Anhui, 230026, PR China. \\ E-mail address: {\tt koolen@ustc.edu.cn}